Please ensure Javascript is enabled for purposes of website accessibility

 gold-arrow-strategy-options-trading-compass.jpg

 The goal of the strategy is to bring in options premium on a continual basis.
-By doing so, we have the ability to use the premium for income, or to simply lower the cost basis of our position.
-How we choose to use the premium is ultimately up to each individual.
+This allows investors to use the premium for income or to simply lower the cost basis of their position.
+How you choose to use the premium is ultimately up to you.

 The Income-Producing Options Strategy: The Wheel